ajaygunalan/ajaygunalan.github.io/_includes/research.md

  1. [Study of Motor: Design, Dynamics, Drive](../projects/past/motor.html)

-	A robot is essential a bunch of coupled Motors with varying load.
-I believe that without understanding the basic building block of robots which is the motor, it would be very hard to develop an algorithm which can outperform us.
-Thus here, we will try to understand the fundamental limitations of motor dynamic
+	A robot is essentialy a bunch of motors coupled with varying load.
+I believe that without understanding the basic building block of robots which is the motor, it would be very hard to develop an algorithm which could outperform us.
+Thus, we will try to understand the fundamental limitations of a motor design, dynamics and drive.

     ---

  2. [Stoch](../projects/past/stoch.html)

-	Stoch is the quadruped developed at RBCCPS.
+	Stoch is a quadruped developed at RBCCPS.
 I was a small part of the ver 1.0 and was fully involved for the software development of second generation (Stock 2.0).
-The goal of the project is to develop a versatile, legged robot.
+The goal of the project is to develope a versatile, all-terrian, legged robot.

     ---

  3. [Smart Intravenous Dripper](../projects/past/sid.html)

-    Medical automation of IV-drippers to prevent backflow of blood and air blockage.
+    Automation of IV-drippers to prevent backflow of blood and air blockage.

     ---

  4. [Asimov Robotics](../projects/past/asimov.html)

-	A bit of history of how why I ended up in Robotics.
-Why robotics is a fascinating, & interesting, field.
-The various projects I did at Asimov Robotics.
-The current state of the robotics industry.
+	A bit of history about how and why I ended up in Robotics, why robotics is a fascinating and interesting field, and the various projects I did at Asimov Robotics.

 <br>